jmxtrans/jmxtrans-agent/README.md

 jmxexporter
 ===========

 In process JMX metrics exporter.
-Inspired by JMXTrans
+Inspired by JMXTrans.